 - Barx is a peaceful and beautiful Valencian village nestled among the orange groves in the mountain and is just a 15minutes drive north-west from Gandia.

 - Miramar is only 4 km away and has pristine beaches which are a must-visit.

-Activities in Gandia in the winter
+Activities in Gandia in the fall, winter, or spring

 Visitors can fill up their days by doing a variety of activities around the city and nearby countryside.
 Some of them are:

 - Bird Watching is for visitors who want to experience nature up-close.
 There are expert local guides who are the best ornithologist and naturalist in the region and they will show you the stunning wildlife than can be found in the area.